Hypnotherapy with a Licensed Therapist in Minneapolis–St. Paul

 What Clinical Hypnosis Is, and Isn’t

-Clinical Hypnosis is a structured technique that uses focused attention and guided experience to access automatic mental and emotional processes.
+Clinical Hypnosis (also called Hypnotherapy) is a structured technique that uses focused attention and guided experience to access automatic mental and emotional processes.

 In this relaxed and focused state, attention becomes more concentrated, similar to becoming absorbed in a book or movie, while awareness remains intact.